The American Automobile Industry in World War Two

 C. Downing drew this engineering drawing of the 36 Foot Ramp Type Eureka Surf Landing Boat on 12-29-1941.
 Note that it was neither checked nor approved.
 Engineering drawing courtesy of C. Robert Gillmor added 2-14-2020.

 Landing Craft, Vehicle, Personnel (LCVP) (Higgins Boat) - This was the final design and the definitive small wooden American landing craft of World War Two.
 The coxswain's position was moved down onto the deck besides the engine.
 Two positions for .30 caliber machine guns were placed at the stern of the boat.
 It had the large ramp of the LCV for quick egress on the beach for both troops and/or vehicles.
-23,397 were built by seven companies during World War Two.
+23,397 were built by six companies during World War Two.
 Chris-Craft built at least 8,865 LCVPs during World War Two.

 This is Utah Beach at Normandy, France, June 6,1944.
 LCVP #22 from the Attack Transport APA-13, the Joseph T. Dickman, is loaded with troops ready to head to the beach.
 A boat like this comes to mind when one thinks of World War Two landing craft.
 There were 1,089 LCVPs at Normandy.
 Based on Chris-Craft's percentage of the LCVPs built, about 400 of them at Normandy would have been Chris-Craft-built.
 Eighty-one of the 1,089 LCVPs were destroyed on D-Day, mostly on Omaha Beach.
 Chris-Craft tribal legend contends the first landing craft to land on the beaches of Normandy was a Chris-Craft.